 Cargo can be added to the vehicle, up to the maximum weight specified on the label.
 The combined weight of the cargo is provided as a single number.
 In any case, remember: the total weight of a fully loaded RV cannot exceed the stated GVWR.
+Accessory hitch and towing hitch weights are considered cargo, so the total weight of the cargo, carrier, or the trailer being towed must be included in the combined weight of the cargo.
 Water and propane also need to be considered.
-The weight of fully filled propane containers is considered part of the weight of the RV before it is loaded with cargo and is not considered part of the disposable cargo load.
-Water, however, is a cargo weight and is treated as such.
-If there is a fresh water storage tank of 100 gallons, this tank, when filled, will weigh about 800 pounds.
-If more cargo is being transported, water must be off-loaded to keep the total amount of cargo added to the vehicle within the limits of the GVWR so as to not overload the vehicle.
+The weight of fully filled propane containers is part of the RV's weight before it is loaded with cargo and is not considered part of the disposable cargo load.
+However, water is a cargo weight and should be treated as such.

+For example, a fresh water storage tank of 100 gallons, when filled, will weigh about 800 pounds.
+If more cargo is being transported, water must be off-loaded to keep the total amount of cargo added to the vehicle within the limits of the GVWR so as to avoid overloading.
 Understanding this flexibility will allow you, the owner, to make choices that fit your travel and camping needs.

-For more information on cargo weight distribution, read chapter 12, "Sports Utility Recreational Vehicle", and see "Weight Distribution".
+For more information on cargo weight distribution, read Chapter 12, "Sports Utility Recreational Vehicle," and see "Weight Distribution."